1 Week North Macedonia Itinerary + Map

 TL;DR

-Macedonia itinerary
+Macedonia Itinerary

-Day 1 – Exploring Skopje
+Day 1 – Skopje

 Start your trip by exploring the lively capital Skopje.
 With only 540,000 inhabitants it's a very walkable city.
 The Skopje 2014 project to rebuild the city after an earthquake destroyed the majority of buildings is a love it or hate it situation.
 Its official purpose was to give the city a more classical appeal.
 Some say the optics are too kitschy but we actually enjoyed the city with its many impressive statues and facades.
 We liked that there is rarely any car traffic in the city centre and the waterfront provides a quiet area to relax.